NojoodAlnahdi/Optimization/README.md

 2. **Local Search**:
    - The program then performs a local search for a fixed number of iterations (2 times) to improve upon the initial solution by exploring neighboring plant counts.

+## Code Overview
+For a detailed explanation and implementation, please refer to the uploaded source code files (.cpp).

+## Conclusion
+This project demonstrates the application of linear programming techniques to optimize crop yields within specified constraints, helping farmers make informed decisions to maximize their profits.

 ### Adjustability